rhuss/rhuss.github.io/_posts/2014-11-7-Clean-Maven-builds-with-Docker.md

 Before doing a release I typically move `~/.m2/repository` away to be really sure that everybody else can build the source as well and that any dependencies are also on the remote Maven repository.
 This is a bit tedious, because it is a manual process and you can forget to move the old directory back which will was a LOT of disk space over time.

 Docker can help here a bit: Since yesterday there is an [official Maven image][1] which can be used to build your project.
-The nice thing for doing releases is, that it always starts afresh with an empty local Maven repository.
+The nice thing for doing releases with this image is, that it always starts afresh with an empty local Maven repository.

 Assuming you are currently located in the top-level directory holding your `pom.xml` you can use this single command for running a real clean build: